On additive bases in infinite abelian semigroups: Introduction

-In \cite[Theorem 7]{llp}, using invariant means, the authors showed that we also have $h+1 \le S_G(h) \le 2h$ for every infinite abelian group $G$.
+In \cite[Theorem 7]{llp}, using invariant means, it is shown that we also have $h+1 \le S_G(h) \le 2h$ for every infinite abelian group $G$.
 It is an open problem to find the exact asymptotic of $S_{\N}(h)$, or $S_{T}(h)$ for \em any \em fixed translatable semigroup $T$.
-The proof of \cite[Theorem 7]{llp} also gives a bound for the number of ``bad" elements, that is, elements $g$ of a basis $A$ of order at most $h$ such that $S_G(h)<\ord_G^*(A\setminus \{g\})$.
-The proof of \cite[Theorem 7]{llp} implies that the number of such elements is at most $h^2$.
+The proof of \cite[Theorem 7]{llp} also gives a bound for the number of "bad" elements, that is, elements $a$ of a basis $A$ of order at most $h$ such that $S_G(h)<\ord_G^*(A\setminus \{a\})$.
+Further, it implies that the number of such elements is at most $h^2$.
 We now give a slight generalization of this fact to translatable semigroups, while showing that in the case of groups we do have a sharper bound. \begin{theorem} Let $T$ be a translatable semigroup, and let $h \ge 2$ be an integer.
-If $A$ is a $G_T$-basis of $T$ of order at most $h$, then there are at most $h(h-1)$ elements $a$ of $A$ such that $\ord_T^* (A \setminus \{a\}) >2h $.
+Then $S_{T}(h)\le 2h$.
+In fact, if $A$ is a basis of $T$ of order at most $h$, then there are at most $h(h-1)$ elements $a$ of $A$ such that $\ord_T^* (A \setminus \{a\}) >2h $.
 If $T$ is a group then the number of such elements is at most $2(h-1)$. \end{theorem}

 While we do not know if $2(h-1)$ is best possible, it is nearly so because certainly $E_G(h)$ is a lower bound for the maximal number of bad elements, and it was observed in \cite[Theorem 2]{llp} that for the group $G=\F_2[t]$, one has $E_G(h) = h-1$ for any $h \ge 1$.